reframejs/reframe/docs/react-server.template.md

  - React front-end
  - Node.js server

+This i
+ - SEO - dynamic views that needs SEO (Static views SEO -> see ...)
+ Inlcudes SSR
+ -

+For other use cases see the [list of starters].

 To get started we recommand to read
 Go through the quick start to get started, read the whole Quick Usage Manual,